mark-watson/SwiftAI-book/manuscript/kgn.md

 ### SPARQL

 I introduced you to the use of SPARQL in the last chapter.
 This library can be used by adding a reference to the **Project.swift** file for this project.
-You can also clone [the GitHub repository https://github.com/mark-watson/Nlp_swift](https://github.com/mark-watson/Nlp_swift) to have the source code for local viewing and modification.
-As with other of my libraries, I copied the code into this project.
+You can also clone [the GitHub repository https://github.com/mark-watson/Nlp_swift](https://github.com/mark-watson/Nlp_swift) to have the source code for local viewing and modification and I have copied the code into the KGN project.

 The file **SparqlQuery.swift** is shown here: